StarRocks/starrocks/docs/administration/Monitor_and_Alert.md

 Dashboard templates will be updated from time to time.

 After confirming the data source is available, click on the `+` sign to add a new Dashboard, here we use the StarRocks Dashboard template downloaded above.
-Go to Import -> Upload Json File`to import the downloaded json file.
+Go to Import -> Upload Json File to load the downloaded json file.

-After importing, you can name the Dashboard.
+After loading, you can name the Dashboard.
 The default name is StarRocks Overview.
 Then select`starrocks_monitor`as the data source.
 Click`Import` to complete the import.
 Then you should see the Dashboard.

 #### Dashboard Description